ShellCode33/CredSLayer/README.md

                         network captures.
 Pretty heavy on the CPU.
 Enabled by default on pcap files, disabled on live captures.
   -f IP, --filter IP    only show packets involving the specified IP.
+  -m PORT:PROTOCOL, --map PORT:PROTOCOL
-  --debug               put CredSLayer and pyshark in debug mode.
+                        map a port to a protocol --debug               put CredSLayer and pyshark in debug mode.
 ```